craigmichaelmartin/suprematism-smart-text/README.md

   - Force Value: Specify that a value must be provided - an action cannot be taken to leave the editable area when there is no value.
 If no initial value is given, component will begin as editable.

 ##### Directives
-- `supreRows: number` - No default.
+- `supreDisplayRows: number` - No default.
 If not provided, text will never be shaved.
+If provided text will be shaved at the given number of lines.
+- `supreEditRows: number` - No default.
+If not provided, edit area will expand.
+If provided testarea will begin scrolling at the given number of lines.
 - `supreIsEditable: boolean` - Defaults to true.
 - `suprePlaceholder: string` - No default.
 If not provided, no placeholder will be used.
 - `supreDefaultText: string` - No default.
 If not provided, no default text will be used.
 - `supreForceValue: boolean` - Defaults to false.
-- `supreActionsAlign: 'right'|'bottom'` - Defaults to bottom.
+- `popout: boolean` - Defaults to false.
+If true, text will be updated in a dialog.

 ##### Events
 - `textUpdated: string` - The confirmed text.